aarondane/GoMarble_Assignment/README.md

 ## License

-MIT License - feel free to use this project for any purpose.
+Feel free to use this project for any purpose.